oranbramble/Distributed-File-System/README.md

 ### DStore

 These are the storage programs for storing files.
+They receive files to store directly from Clients when Clients send `STORE` command, and save them to the `file_folder` directory.
+They also send Clients file contents after receiving a `LOAD` operation from a Client, as well as removing a file when receiving a `REMOVE` command from the Controller.
+They also handle internal `REBALANCE` commands needed for the Rebalance operation.